 A glacier lake is probably one of the cooler things you will see in Iceland.
 The views of the magnificent glacier and its remnants slowly floating around are a sight to behold.
 Fjallsarlon, in particular, is a hidden gem off the beaten track, so having an up close and personal experience is guaranteed.

 Intrigued by the wonder of Fjallsárlón?
-Experience the untouched natural landscape of Fjallsárlón ice lagoon for yourself by campervan, giving you the freedom to explore the ‘Land of Ice and Fire’ to your heart’s content.
+Experience the untouched natural landscape of Fjallsárlón ice lagoon for yourself by renting a 4x4 campervan, giving you the freedom to explore the ‘Land of Ice and Fire’ to your heart’s content.
 Fjallsárlón is waiting for you!

 Wanna know more?
 Visit these related articles: